FIXTradingCommunity/fix-orchestra/README.md

-# FIX Orchestra Version 1.0 Release Candidate 1
+# FIX Orchestra Resources

+This project contains resources and sample code for FIX Orchestra and FIX Repository 2016 Edition.
+Technical specifications for FIX Orchestra are in project [fix-orchestra-spec](https://github.com/FIXTradingCommunity/fix-orchestra-spec).

 FIX Orchestra is intended to provide a standard and some reference implementation for *machine readable rules of engagement* between counterparties.
 The goal is to reduce the time to get counterparties trading, and improve accuracy of implementations.

 ## Status

-Release Candidate 1 is the first of several planned preliminary releases.
-It is being published to gather feedback from the community, and is subject to future corrections and enhancements.
-When the project is complete and publicly reviewed, the last Release Candidate will be promoted to Draft Standard version 1.0.
+### Planned Lifecycle

+The planned lifecycle of this project is to roll out new features in a series of release candidates.
+After each release candidate is approved, it will be exposed to public review.
+Issues may be entered here in GitHub or in a discussion forum on the [FIX Trading Community site](http://www.fixtradingcommunity.org/).
+When version 1.0 is considered complete, the last release candidate will be promoted to Draft Standard.

+### Version 1.0 Release Candidate 1

+The status each module is listed below for the current release candidate.

 ## Normative Module